 First things first - don’t panic!
 This is difficult when, on top of simply trying to get to your destination, you now have to figure out your rights as a passenger.
 We understand that this is no easy task.
 Always remember that laws are in place to protect your rights as a passenger.

 So, there is no reason to be stressed at the airport as you do still have time.
 However, before you make your claim - whichever method you choose - be sure to have all relevant documents prepared to ensure the best possible outcome.

 Whether setting off on your long-awaited holiday or for that make-or-break meeting, flight cancellations are guaranteed to ruin the trip.

 For package tours, flights and accommodation are purchased together with a tour operator or travel agent.
 In principle, exactly the same rights apply for a package trip in case of a flight cancellation, in accordance with the EU Passenger Rights Regulation.
 Moreover, you can enforce a claim against your tour operator for a price reduction.
 In this regard you can use the Frankfurt table as a guide, with which you can estimate how much discount on the total package price you can get in case of a flight disruption.

 Of course, just like with all other flights, you can pursue a claim yourself, or you can contact us at MYFLYRIGHT.

 EU passenger rights compensation: Frankfurt table

 The so-called Frankfurt table is a summary of judgments of the District Court of Frankfurt regarding travel rights.
-It serves as a guideline for claims for price reduction of the total price of a package against tour operators in case of travel defects, flight irregularities included.
+It serves as a guideline for claims for price reduction of the total price of a package against tour operators in case of issues while travelling, including flight irregularities.